ElliptiGO Outdoor Elliptical Bikes Review 2019

 - Not for tall people

-The ElliptiGO range are the original and market leading brand of hybrid cross trainers / cycles.
+The ElliptiGO range is the original and market leading brand of hybrid cross trainers/cycles.
 Their four models offer an effective outdoor workout while reducing impact and enhancing comfort.
 Our favorites among the range are the ElliptiGO Arc, which provides a very lightweight workout, features an arcing stride and delivers 8 gears to power you along.

-In you’re looking for a more budget priced alternative to the ElliptiGO range, you need look no further than the Zike Saber Hybrid Bike, a fun, compact unit that features backward roll and large foot platforms.
+If you’re looking for a more budget-priced alternative to the ElliptiGO range, you need to look no further than the Zike Saber Hybrid Bike, a fun, compact unit that features backward roll and large foot platforms.

 My name is Jim Roose.
 I’m a former competitive powerlifter and gym owner.
 I’ve bought millions of dollars of fitness equipment over the last 20 years.
 This site is my way of giving back to the fitness community that’s done so much for me.
 Every article on here is carefully researched and written by me.
 Leave a comment if you have any questions.